Concrete Calculator

 How to Use This Calculator

 Choose Slab for patios, driveways, floors, and walkways.
 Choose Post Hole / Footing for round holes: fence posts, deck piers, sonotubes.
 For slabs, enter length and width in feet.
 For post holes and footings, enter the hole diameter in inches.
 Thickness: 4 inches is common for patios and sidewalks.
 Most residential driveways use 4 to 6 inches depending on vehicle weight, climate, and soil conditions.
 Six inches for anything that sees truck traffic or sits in a freeze-thaw climate.
 Eight inches for garage slabs designed to hold a vehicle lift or heavy equipment.
 Results include a 10% waste factor for uneven subgrade, spillage, and overage.
-For L-shaped or irregular pours, calculate each rectangle separately and add the cubic yard totals.
+For L-shaped or irregular pours, use our square footage calculator to measure each section separately and add the cubic yard totals.
 For multiple identical footings, calculate one and multiply by the footing count.

 How to Calculate Concrete